 Installation on Windows

-Windows support is currently experimental, due to limited CUDA/GPU support.
+Support for Windows 10 is experimental, due to limited CUDA/GPU support.

 It is possible to run Celantur Container on Windows with WSL (Windows Subsystem for Linux).
 NVIDIA provides an official documentation to set up the software dependencies.